 To fully engage in the Egyptian spirit, you could follow the traditional wisdom to digest food, where Egyptians usually drink red tea with mint, and smoke hookah, both of which are offered in the cafe section of Naguib Mahfouz.
 There you can fully immerse yourself in the music and ambiance of a traditional crowded Egyptian cafe’.

-If you ever find yourself in Cairo, and want to taste local cuisine in an unforgettable locale, Nagiub Mahfouz is definitely the place to go.
+If you ever find yourself in Cairo and want to taste local cuisine in an unforgettable locale, Naguib Mahfouz is definitely the place to go.